ChristopherMelugin/ChristopherMelugin.github.io/index.md

 | :------------- |
 |![Sorting Items](Gifs/Sorting.gif "Sorting by alphabet or by quantity")|

 This enhancement was designed to increase the manipulability of the items by implementing two types of sorting.
-In creating this enhancement, I struggled a little with how exactly to implement the sorting.
-I had a few choices, sorting as the list is being pulled from the database, or sorting after and how to determine which property is the sort criteria.
+In creating this enhancement, I deliberated a little with how exactly to implement the sorting.
+I had a few choices, sorting as the list is being pulled from the database, or sorting the array list that the data resides in.
+A problem with the first choice was differentiating the property to sort by while simultaneously extracting it all from the database was a complicated process that I abandoned early.
 I eventually decided to set the UI buttons to toggle a respective Boolean value and then trigger the `onResume()` function to reload the items.
 During this process the Boolean values are checked and when found true, the list is sorted before populating into the view with the adapter.
 This way the sorting happens inline.
-I implemented some comparator functions to make sure that the right values were being checked for the sorts as well.
+I implemented some comparator functions to make sure that the right values were being checked for the sorts as well, leading to a fast and effective solution.

 ###### Here is the bulk of what was added for the data structures and algorithms enhancement.
 (Does not include any UI updates)